-- SmartAsset.com finds UMass Boston is the fifth best value in Massachusetts.
+- SmartAsset.com found UMass Boston is the fifth best value in Massachusetts.

 - U.S. News & World Report listed six UMass Boston graduate programs among the top 100 in their respective categories.

-- SuccessfulStudent.org says UMass Boston has the sixth best online homeland security program in the country.
+- SuccessfulStudent.org said UMass Boston has the sixth best online homeland security program in the country.

-- The University of Massachusetts Boston is one of the silver award recipients on Victory Media Inc.’s 2017 Military Friendly School® list.
+- Victory Media Inc. gave the University of Massachusetts Boston the distinction of being one of the silver recipients on the 2017 Military Friendly School® list.

 - The Princeton Review put UMass Boston on its "Best in the Northeast" list and its "Green Colleges" list.